eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-incomplete-meta-schema.md

 ## Related Rules

 - [no-useless-meta-schema](./no-useless-meta-schema.md) — the safe counterpart.
-It reports only objective defects (schemas or keywords that ESLint's validator ignores or that accept everything) and is intended to become part of the `recommended` config in a future major release.
-This rule is deliberately opinionated completeness policy and will remain opt-in.
+It reports only objective defects.